SPECIES: bison bison

 STATUS IN WILD:

-Two races of bison are recognized: Plains Buffalo and Wood Buffalo of Canada.
+Two subspecies of American bison are recognized: plains bison and wood bison of Canada.
 Their number was reduced to 750 in 1890.
 They were then protected and now number about 80,000.
 Bison live only in parks and reserves.
+Listed as Near Threatened by IUCN.